boucadair/CATS-framework/draft-ldbc-cats-framework.md

   : An agent that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.

 CATS Path Selector (C-PS):
  : A computation logic that calculates and selects paths towards service locations and  instances and which accommodate the requirements of service demands.
-Such path computation engine takes into account the service and network status information.
+Such a path computation engine takes into account the service and network status information.

 CATS Traffic Classifier (C-TC):
  : The C-TC is responsible for determining which packets belong to a traffic flow for a particular service demand.
 It is also responsible for forwarding such packets along the C-PS-computed  path that leads to the relevant service instance.